timlabs/uscode/United States Code/TITLE 28a-APPENDIX/FEDERAL RULES OF APPELLATE PROCEDURE/TITLE VII. GENERAL PROVISIONS.md

   * (2) _Contents._ The petition must state with particularity each point of law or fact that the petitioner believes the court has overlooked or misapprehended and must argue in support of the petition.
 Oral argument is not permitted.

-  * (3) _Answer._ Unless the court requests, no answer to a petition for panel rehearing is permitted.
-But ordinarily rehearing will not be granted in the absence of such a request.
+  * (3) _Response._ Unless the court requests, no response to a petition for panel rehearing is permitted.
+Ordinarily, rehearing will not be granted in the absence of such a request.
+If a response is requested, the requirements of Rule 40(b) apply to the response.

   * (4) _Action by the Court._ If a petition for panel rehearing is granted, the court may do any of the following: